simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-setting-up-a-secure-and-resilient-vpn-for-remote-workers/index.en.md

 ## **Conclusion**

 Setting up a secure and resilient VPN for your corporate remote workers is essential for protecting sensitive company data and ensuring that employees can efficiently access the resources they need.
 By carefully selecting a VPN solution, implementing strong security measures, and providing ongoing monitoring and maintenance, you can create a robust VPN infrastructure that supports your organization's remote workforce.
-Additionally, providing proper training and support to your employees will ensure they can effectively use the VPN while maintaining a high level of security.
+Also, providing proper training and support to your employees will ensure they can effectively use the VPN while maintaining a high level of security.